 When I set out to photograph these items in various medical libraries, I expected to find gruesome tools; instead, I often found early forms of implements still in use today such as forceps and speculums.
 Some were created pre-germ theory and used materials such as leather, wood, horn or ivory.
 Others more closely resemble and use materials familiar to us today.

 By photographing the tools digitally and printing them to replicate twentieth century glass educational slides, I intend to connect historical uses and developments with contemporary tools and practices.
 This allows us to examine how women's reproductive health and medicine evolved, yet still remains the same.

 This project was made with the assistance of the Duke University History of Medicine Travel Grant.
-Parturition would not be possible without the assistance of the librarians and staff at Brown University’s John Hay Library, Duke University’s David M. Rubenstein Rare Book & Manuscript Library, Harvard University’s Countway Library of Medicine and Yale University’s Cushing/Whitney Medical Library.
+Parturition would not be possible without the aide of the librarians and staff at Brown University’s John Hay Library, Duke University’s David M. Rubenstein Rare Book & Manuscript Library, Harvard University’s Countway Library of Medicine and Yale University’s Cushing/Whitney Medical Library.

 *For a comprehensive image list of "Parturition", please contact me through the contact form page.*